kentonself/spanki/README.md

 Enter Part of Speech: n
 Enter Gender: m
 {'result': 1676503147588, 'error': None}
-Enter word/phrase to translate (or q to quit): taladro 1 from mymemory: blue gum borer, common eucalypt longicorn, eucalyptus borer 2 from multi-traduction: drill
+Enter word/phrase to translate (or q to quit): lampara 1 from mymemory: light fixture
+2 from multi-traduction: lamp
-3 from long-translator: drill
+3 from long-translator: lamp
-Enter number choice from above or: q to skip adding to anki c to concatenate choices :
+Enter number choice from above or: q to skip adding to anki c to concatenate choices : 2
+Add to anki? y
+Enter Part of Speech: n
+Enter Gender: f
+{'result': 1676553009807, 'error': None}
 ```

-(Note that for taladro, you can enter 2 or 3 and add a card for drill, 1 to add a card for blue gum borer, or c to add a card with all the definitions into one card.
-The mymemory API sometimes has unusual translations for words.)
+(Note that for lampara, you can enter 2 or 3 and add a card for lamp, 1 to add a card for light fixture, or c to add a card with all the definitions into one card.
+The mymemory API sometimes has unusual translations for words. 'taladro' ('drill") is an interesting example of this.)

 ## License